 Each of the three Campus Police Stations operates from 6:00 a.m. to 11:00 p.m.
 Monday through Thursday, and from 7:00 a.m. to 5:00 p.m.
 Friday.
-Campus Police can be reached at the following numbers:
+Although business hours may vary, Campus Police can be reached any time through dispatch at the following numbers: